 To get around that, I got rid of the Earth part of the story and Wren was an orphan.
 For the world, I made a Sartorias-deles lite: kept the mage council, the Twelve Towers guild for gathering and disseminating books and knowledge, and changed one of the indigenous races to the Iyon Dayin.

 When I write an S-d story, it "feels" like I'm a watcher at the window.
 I can't change anything that happened any more than I can willfully make myself younger or change our bank account from debt into wealth.
 It just is, and all I can change is how I write about the events.
 I wanted to try my hand at a world where I could change things, and the story wouldn't all fall to pieces.
-S-d is a house of cards.
+S-d is a complicaed crystal structure I am still trying to understand.
 Wren's world was meant to be like building Legos.

 Sooo anyway, I sent Wren out, it almost sold, thank goodness it didn't, I put it away, tried it again in my mid-thirties.
 Jane Yolen bought Wren, taught me how to revise, and took out the brown skin, saying it didn't really belong.
 That was 1990.
 The stripey hair stayed.

 When Firebird bought Crown Duel I restored the story to S-d.
-Wren Journeymage is currently an e-book only, though it will soon be an audio book.
+Wren Journeymage is currently an e-book only, though it will soon be an audio book, and I'm working on POD.
 The first three have been polished updated for e-book, including the brown skin quietly restored.
 They, too, are being recorded for audio.
 The old print editions are still around.